Contour Lines in Vector Tiles

 -i argument specifies the interval in meters at which contours are generated.

 gdal_contour \ -a elevation -nln aster_dem -i 10 \ -f PostgreSQL \ liecthenstein-aster-dem-v2-3857.tif "PG:host=localhost user=baremaps password=baremaps dbname=baremaps"

 The following index can now be created to improve performances.

 DROP INDEX IF EXISTS aster_dem_gix; CREATE INDEX CONCURRENTLY IF NOT EXISTS aster_dem_gix ON aster_dem USING SPGIST(wkb_geometry);

-To preview the data, run the tile server with the following command:
+To preview and edit the map in the browser, run the tile server with the following command: